opattison/olivermakes/_pages/hire.md

 permalink: /hire/
 custom_style: custom-hire.css
 description: 'Why you should hire or work with me, Oliver Pattison, a web designer.'
+opportunities:
+  - title: Full-time role
+    description: |+
+      I am looking for a design role that requires both design and development expertise.
+I can also partner with non-profits or businesses who want to enhance their websites and other outward-facing projects.

+      This might look like a “web designer” or “front-end developer” role, though my experience is wider than those terms suggest, and as a generalist I am happy to work outside and in between those boundaries.
+  - title: Part-time or contract role
+    description: |+
+      I am available to provide design and light development work for small projects (or as a small part of a larger team).
+  - title: Side projects and collaboration
+    description: |+
+      I am interested in providing design, prototyping, or other assistance for open source projects that solve interesting problems, communicate provocative ideas, or promote social justice.
 details:
   - title: HTML and CSS
     expanded: 'I have a passion for well-written, thoughtful HTML and CSS.
 Although it is sometimes dismissed as a simple markup language, getting HTML right is challenging, both when dealing with visual design and with accessibility and usability.'